PurpleBooth/git-mit/docs/lints/index.md

 ## Setup

-As always we need a working it repository the, with the hooks installed to run these lints
+As always we need a working it repository with the hooks installed to run these lints

 ``` shell,script(name="1",expected_exit_code=0)
 git init .